phani03179/robotics/README.md

 Navitimer understanding

 Rescript the command as per accepted principle

+Travel know how